cfpb/cfpb.github.io/_posts/2014-03-27-new-regulation.md

 (https://github.com/cfpb/regulations-parser/blob/master/regparser/layer/formatting.py),
 and then display that in visually pleasing HTML [tables] (https://github.com/eregs/regulations-site/blob/master/regulations/generator/layers/formatting.py#L18).
 The SAS code was handled by the same mechanism.

 Some of the appendices in Z contain many images.
-To speed up page loads for those sections we re-saved some of the images using image formats that compress the content with minimal quality degradation and introduced thumbnails.
+To speed up page loads for those sections we re-saved all of the images using image formats that compress the content with minimal quality degradation and introduced thumbnails.
 Clicking on the thumbnail brings the user to the larger image, but the thumbnails ensure that pages load faster.
+We also lazy-load the images on scroll to speed up the initial page load.
 Regulation Z also contained a number of appendices where the images contained text.
 We pulled out the text out of those images, so that the text is now searchable and linkable providing for a better user experience.
 With the exception of compiling regulations, most of the changes we made for Regulation Z were directly a result of that fact that regulation Z is longer.

 ## Subterps

-Loading Supplement I as a single page worked well for Regulation E (where the content is relatively short) but with Z this led to a degraded experience.
-We split Supplement I, so it could be displayed a subpart at a time - we named these subterps.
-Our code was previously written with the intent of displaying a section at a time (the entirety of Supplement I considered as a section).
+Supplement I is part of the regulation that contains the official interpretations to the regulation.
+Loading Supplement I as a single page worked well for Regulation E (where the content is relatively short) but with Z this led to a degraded experience as the supplement is significantly longer.
+We split Supplement I, so it could be displayed a subpart at a time.
+Displaying the interpretations a subpart at a time was considered a more cohesive experience by our product owner (rather than breaking Supplement I to be read a section at a time).
+Our code was previously written with the intent of displaying a section at a time (with the entirety of Supplement I considered as a section).
 This worked nicely because that also reflects how the data that drives everything is represented.
 With subterps, there is no corresponding underlying data structure that tells us that the following sections of Supplement I should be collected and displayed together.
 This required a [rewrite] (https://github.com/eregs/regulations-site/blob/master/regulations/views/partial_interp.py#L35) of some of our display logic.
 Supplement I is now easier to read as a result.